benlubas/wrapping-paper.nvim/README.md

 - If you want to use spell suggest with telescope's floating windows, you're gonna have a bad time (z= works fine though)
 - Moving out of the floating window isn't "natural" because one of your motions gets eaten
-- The floating window is currently a fixed width.
-But it would take not that much effort to make it detect the width of the buffer.
-Personally I prefer it to be max 100 chars, b/c that's where I hard wrap my text, but this does look weird.
 - keys that should scroll the buffer (like \<c-e\>) will just close the float when it would be nice if they scrolled the outer buffer.